 Cheeses: You will want to use melty cheeses like American or yellow cheddar for more classic grilled cheese or Fontina, Brie, Gruyere, Provolone, Havarti, any jack cheese, Manchego or Gouda for fancier grown-up grilled cheese.

-- spreads: yellow mustard, Dijon, fig jam, marmelade, olive tepanade
+- spreads: yellow mustard, Dijon, fig jam, marmalade, olive tepanade

 - herbs: minced chives, basil, tarragon